 May 19 to 23, 2024

-Second, there are major price changes in Spring 2024 as compared to this year.
+Second, there are major price changes in Spring 2024.
 That’s almost certainly because of Easter shifting into March 2024, which makes that–and not April–the busy month for spring break season.
 April 2024 rates are still elevated as compared to January and February, but there are actually many dates that are less expensive than this year.

 By contrast, every single day in March 2024 is more expensive than this year.
 Based on our research and comparisons, that’s the only month of the year when that’s true.
 (Although the jury is still out on October through December 2024–more price increases could come for those dates.)